OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Remember that on iOS, you can also benefit from the built-in tools provided when installing Frida, which include the Frida CLI (`frida`), `frida-ps`, `frida-ls-devices` and `frida-trace`, to name a few.

 There's a `frida-trace` feature exclusive on iOS worth highlighting: tracing Objective-C APIs using the `-m` flag and wildcards.
-For example, tracing all methods including "HTTP" in its name and belonging to any class whose name starts with "NSURL" is as easy as running:
+For example, tracing all methods including "HTTP" in their name and belonging to any class whose name starts with "NSURL" is as easy as running:

 ```bash
 $ frida-trace -U YourApp -m "*[NSURL* *HTTP*]"